Dynamic Length Scale and Weakest Link Behavior in Crystal Plasticity: Numerical model of dislocation dynamics

-To investigate the problem at hand a two-dimensional (2D) discrete dislocation model is used.
-The elementary constituents are edge dislocations that are straight, parallel, and lie on parallel slip planes.
+To investigate the problem at hand a two-dimensional (2D) discrete dislocation dynamics (DDD) model is used.
+The system consists of $N=1024$ edge dislocations that are straight, parallel, and lie on parallel slip planes.
 The positions $\bm r_i$ of the dislocations are tracked on the $xy$ plane perpendicular to the dislocation lines.
-Let the Burgers vectors be parallel with the axis $x$: $\bm b_i = (\pm b, 0)$.
-Each configuration consists of 512 $+$-type, 512 $-$-type (in total $N=1024$) dislocations in an $L \times L$ square-shaped simulation cell and a varying number $N_\mathrm{p}$ of immobile point defects.
+Let the Burgers vectors be parallel with the axis $x$: $\bm b_i = (\pm b, 0)$ with the same number of types + and --.
+The simulation cell is square-shaped with periodic boundary conditions \cite{kuykendall2013conditional, peterffy2020efficient} and contains varying number $N_\mathrm{p}$ of immobile point defects.
 Let $Q$ denote the ratio of these constituents: $Q = N_\mathrm{p}/N$.
 Here $0\leq Q\leq 10$.
-The motion of dislocations is determined by the forces acting on them caused by long-range dislocation-dislocation interactions and short-range dislocation-point defect interactions and an empirical mobility law \cite{anderson2017theory,supplemental}.
-For the handling of the differential equations an implicit numerical scheme was employed with periodic boundary conditions (PBC) \cite{peterffy2020efficient}.
-In this Letter stresses will be measured in units of $\tau_0$, the interaction stress between two dislocations at a distance of the average dislocation spacing \cite{supplemental}.
-Initial dislocation configurations were obtained by letting systems of randomly positioned dislocations (sampled from 2D uniform distribution) relax at zero applied stress.
-To determine the local yield stresses, subsystems were then locally loaded with a slowly increasing homogeneous external stress acting on dislocations within the box while the outer ones were kept fixed.
-The plastic event is considered to set on if any individual dislocation exceeds a certain velocity threshold \cite{supplemental}.
+The motion of dislocations is determined by the forces acting on them caused by long-range dislocation-dislocation and short-range dislocation-point defect interactions and an empirical mobility law \cite{anderson2017theory,supplemental}.
+This model focuses primarily on the effect of the long-range elastic interaction between dislocations and its interplay with the quenched disorder and the related physics.
+We emphasize that the model certainly cannot account for several 3D dislocation mechanisms, such as dislocation source truncation or starvation that may play an important role at small specimen sizes.
+It is also mentioned that other models have also been used to model 2D crystal plasticity, such as one based on Landau theory \cite{baggio2019landau}.